-New in 2013: To access the School Center, the User ID (5 digits, a letter followed by 4 numbers) and the password issued to you by your school.
-All of this information was emailed to you by your school.
-The School's Center Web Site can only be accessed with your Schools User ID (5 digits, a letter followed by 4 numbers) and the password issued to you by your school.
-All of this information was emailed to you by your school. and respective coach password.
+To access the IHSA Schools Center, the User ID (5 digits, a letter followed by 4 numbers) and the password issued to you by your school.
 Your school is required to generate and email each coach a password specific to their sport.
 A boys and Girls Cross Country coach will be issued their own unique password.
 If a coach password is misplaced or forgotten, the coach should contact their school administration to reset their password through the IHSA Schools Center.
 An active/frequently used email address must be on file at the high school for coaches to access their password.